+Reflections on next steps: What did you do?
+What worked well and what areas need further development?
+What was the impact for your students?
 What learnings have you shared with colleagues?
-What was the impact for your students?
-What worked well and what areas need further development?
-What did you do?
-Reflections on next steps: Philosophy Your views related to inclusion for students with disability Practice Your approach to teaching and learning Strengths/interests based, flexible, collaborative Place/environment Inclusive, accessible learning environments and spaces Home School Partnerships Communication and collaboration with parents/carers
+Philosophy • Your views related to inclusion for students with disability Your approach to teaching and learning Strengths/interests based, flexible, collaborative Place/environmentInclusive, accessible learning environments and spaces Home School PartnershipsCommunication and collaboration with parents/carers